Ray Evernham: Controversies

 During the 2006 season, former Evernham driver Jeremy Mayfield was fired from the No. 19 car for 'lack of performance,' as stated by the Evernham team.
 Court documents reveal that Mayfield blames Evernham's personal life, included a claim that a "close personal relationship" had developed between the then-married Evernham and development driver Erin Crocker, and "sub-par" equipment as the reasons he had not won a race in 2006.
 Evernham admitted that he had an ongoing relationship with Crocker.
 Furthermore, he said about Crocker, "The proper thing to do and something her and I would like to do is move her to another race team."
 Evernham and Crocker eventually were married at a private ceremony in Las Vegas on August 26, 2009.

 Evernham is also known for a 1995 penalty which was then the largest fine in NASCAR history.
 The $60,000 fine ($ today) was imposed for using unapproved suspension parts on Jeff Gordon's car in a May 1995 race.
-The fine was not eclipsed until Michael Waltrip Racing's $100,000 fine in February 2007, later surpassed by Carl Long's $200,000 fine in May 2009 and the $300,000 fine (and other points penalties) in September 2013 for the Spingate controversy of multiple teams.